 Published in – 1996

 As, Robert Kiyosaki states in the Book Rich Dad, Poor Dad – “There is no freedom without Financial Freedom”.
-Even though, earning determines speed at which one becomes rich, it is HOW one spend, save and invest that determines wealth and true financial independence.
+Even though, earning determines the speed at which one becomes rich, it is HOW one spend, save and invest that determines wealth and true financial independence.

 The Millionaire Next Door will change the way you perceive millionaires and how to become one.
 The number one rule is “You can’t become wealthier by trying to look one.”

 Don’t confuse look for riches.
 Looks can be deceiving.
 Many people, who look rich are far from wealthy or becoming one.
 All their shiny objects are on EMI.
 This is against everything The Millionaire next door proposes.

 About The Book –

 The Millionaire Next Door is not written for the benefit of rich people.
 It is designed to enlighten those who are confused and misinformed about what it means to be rich.
 Most people have no idea about the true inner workings of a wealthy household.

-According to Authors Real wealthy get much more pleasure from owning substantial amounts of appreciable assets than from displaying a high-consumption lifestyle.
+According to the Authors, Real wealthy people get much more pleasure from owning substantial amounts of appreciable assets than from displaying a high-consumption lifestyle.

 Another misunderstood concept is better off.
-Most People who comes from humble background consider getting better off means having the expensive house, cars, shiny cloths, fine dines but not financial security.
+Most people who come from humble backgrounds consider getting better off means having an expensive house, cars, shiny cloths, fine dines but not financial security.
 They keep compensating for their poor childhood.

 A few Key Points From the Book

 I) Frugal LifeStyle –

 - Being frugal is the cornerstone of wealth-building.
 Yet far too often the big spenders are promoted and sensationalized by the popular press.

 - It is unfortunate that some people judge others by their choice in foods, beverages, suits, watches, motor vehicles, and such.

 - Many People, especially those in the under accumulator of wealth (UAW) category, know how to deal with increases in their realized income.
 They spend them!
 Their need for immediate gratification is great.

 - Millionaires in research conducted by authors spend way less on suits, auto mobiles, accessories than one can imagine for millionaires.